cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 // * UTILITY FUNCTIONS *

-// Sets the active channel
-function SetActiveChannelID(portId: string, channelId: string) returns (error){
+// Sets the active channel for a given portID. function SetActiveChannelID(portId: string, channelId: string) returns (error){
 }

-// Returns the id of the active channel if present function GetActiveChannelID(portId: string) returns (string, boolean){
+// Returns the ID of the active channel for a given portID, if present. function GetActiveChannelID(portID: string) returns (string, boolean){
 }

-// Stores the address of the interchain account in state function SetInterchainAccountAddress(portId string, address string) returns (string) {
+// Stores the address of the interchain account in state. function SetInterchainAccountAddress(portID string, address string) returns (string) {
 }

-// Gets the interchain account from state function GetInterchainAccountAddress(portId string) returns (string, bool){
+// Retrieves the interchain account from state. function GetInterchainAccountAddress(portID string) returns (string, bool){
 }
 ```